 Q: Do I have to use Radiation Assurance?

-Additionally, the generic ionising radiation risk statements created for use in the Participant Information Sheets (PIS) are designed to provide participants with a clearer appreciation of the risks of the exposure to ionising radiation as part of the trial, which will support the informed consent procedure.
+Additionally, the generic ionising radiation risk statements created for use in the Participant Information Sheets (PIS) are designed to provide participants with a clearer understanding of the risks of the exposure to ionising radiation as part of the trial, which will support the informed consent procedure.

 Q: When should I apply/submit to Radiation Assurance?